regwhitton/skyscape/README.md

     make tle-fetch

-Start the generation of images:
+Start the generation and display of skyscape images:

     make run

-In another terminal - start image display.

-    make view

-You can use up & down arrows to zoom in feh.